sparky23882/Elite-Dangerous-Cockpit/README.md

 # Elite-Dangerous-Cockpit
-Cockpit panel for external monitors
+Cockpit panel for external monitors.
+Monitors and reads your local journal files of Elite Dangerous and displays the data it finds there.

 # Installation
 - Install a local webserver that is PHP-ready